Global Weinstein Type Theorem on Multiple Rotating Periodic Solutions for Hamiltonian Systems

 {\bf Abstract.} This paper concerns the existence of multiple rotating periodic solutions for $2n$ dimensional convex Hamiltonian systems.
 For the symplectic orthogonal matrix $Q$, the rotating periodic solution has the form of $z(t+T)=Qz(t)$, which might be periodic, anti-periodic, subharmonic or quasi-periodic according to the structure of $Q$.
-It is proved that there exist at least $n$ geometrically distinct rotating periodic solutions on a given convex energy surface under a pinched condition, so our result corresponds to the well known Ekeland and Lasry's theorem on periodic solutions.
-It seems that this is the first attempt to solve the symmetric quasi-periodic problem on the global energy surface.
+It is proved that there exist at least $n$ geometrically distinct rotating periodic solutions on a given $Q$ invariant convex energy surface under a pinching condition.
+As a result, it is proved that if the symmetric energy surface admits a nonsymmetric periodic solution, it has infinitely many periodic orbits.
 In order to prove the result, we introduce a new index on rotating periodic orbits.
 5mm {\bf Key Words:} Multiple rotating periodic solutions; Global Weinstein type theorem, Convex Hamiltonian systems, Index theory.

 {\bf Mathematics Subject Classification(2020):} 70H05; 70H12.